 Having encountered a truckload of doubts on our own personal journeys, we decided to incorporate a journaling component, which has been particularly valuable during periods of uncertainty.

 Your Curation 2022 diary comes equipped with five journaling prompts to help you debunk your fears, identify the cost of inaction and clarify your reasons for pursuing any given goal.

 These journalling prompts will help you rationalise your fears and approach them in a more constructive manner.
 The ultimate objective is to help you readjust your self-talk and overcome the mental barriers that prevent you from moving forward.

 We are just as guilty as the next person when it comes obsessing over the finish line, but how can we fully enjoy the journey, let alone appreciate it if we’re always fast forwarding to the end?

-Curation 2021 diary and Curation 2021 diary (Mini) includes a number of goal-tracking features—weekly Habit Tracker, Mission Statement progress bar and Savings Curator progress bar—that encourage you to celebrate your milestones, both large and small.
+Curation 2022 diary, Curation 2022 diary (Mini) and Curation 2022 Diary (A4) include a number of goal-tracking features—weekly Habit Tracker, Mission Statement progress bar and Savings Curator progress bar—that encourage you to celebrate your milestones, both large and small.
 After all, without these mindful observations of growth and progress, achievement and success have no meaning.

 Acknowledging your small achievements will not only unleash joy, excitement and all those happy feels, this positive reinforcement will instill confidence, top up your motivation levels and strengthen your commitment to your goal.